 Whether you’ve read the diary or not, the Anne Frank House is a must-visit.
-And if you want to save a couple hours, it's easy to book a ticket and skip the line all together..
+If you want to avoid the tourist traffic, book a ticket in advance and hop to the front of the line.

-The Van Gogh Museum is home to the world’s largest Van Gogh collection, this is one of the most popular museums in the world.
-Even the artistically apathetic love the modern architecture (and free wifi).
+The Van Gogh Museum is home to the world’s largest Van Gogh collection, and one of the most popular museums in the world.
+Even the artistically uninterested love the modern architecture (and free wifi).

-Find your way to Museumplein, the heart of the city, which translates to “Museum Quarter.”
-Three museums, lunchtime concerts in the Concertgebouw, and plenty of shopping and grassy green space.
+Find your way to Museumplein, the "Museum Quarter" at the heart of the city.
+Three museums, lunchtime concerts in the Concertgebouw, plenty of shopping, and grassy green space.

-The recently reopened national museum of Holland boasts works by Rembrandt and Vermeer.
-Plan to arrive first thing or in the late afternoon - or book your Rijksmuseum ticket before to skip the queue.
+The national museum of Holland boasts works by Rembrandt and Vermeer.
+Plan to arrive first thing or in the late afternoon - or book a Rijksmuseum ticket in advance in order to skip the queue.

 A part-time wedding chapel for Dutch monarchs, New Church is Holland’s most important church and a historical cornerstone in Amsterdam.
 Between coronations, check out their rotating exhibits.

-For crucial city history, visit the aptly-named Amsterdam Museum.
+For city history, visit the aptly-named Amsterdam Museum.
 Educate yourself on everything from famous Amsterdamians to fashion and architecture.
-Some exhibits interactive!
+Some exhibits are interactive!